jasjung/Machine_Learning/GitHub/readme.md

 git filter-branch --index-filter 'git rm -r --cached --ignore-unmatch <file/dir>' HEAD

 # if you have more than one, you need to force it with -f
+# this one always works for me (do git push right after this command)
 git filter-branch --index-filter 'git rm -r --cached --ignore-unmatch <file/dir>' -f HEAD

 # replace <file/dir> with your file's location